 3. Recognize the gaps and upcoming challenges.

 4. Translate gaps and challenges to tasks and prioritize.

 6. Repeat.
 Every single day.

-Good luck with doing the impossible possible and may the force be with you.
+Good luck with making the impossible possible, and may the force be with you.

-The company is working with top agencies and brands and based in central London.
+The company works with top agencies and brands and is based in central London.